How do I submit comments on SEBI’s consultation papers?

 • Related Articles

-• What is a consultation paper and where can I access it?
+• What is a regulatory consultation paper?

 • How Do I Update My KYC via a KRA?